owlbarn/tutorial/chapters/diffequation.md

 ```

 You should be familiar with this code by now.
 It defines the initial values, the time duration, time step, and then provides this information to the solvers.
-Unlike native solvers, these symplectic solvers return three values instead of two: the first is the time sequence, and the next two sequences indicate how the $x$ and $p$ values evolve at each time point.
+Unlike native solvers, these symplectic solvers return three values instead of two: the first is the time sequence, and the next two sequences indicate how the $$x$$ and $$p$$ values evolve at each time point.

 ```ocaml
 let plot_sol fname t sol1 sol2 sol3 =